pyeventsourcing/eventsourcing/README.md

 execute further commands whenever an particular kind of event is received.
 Publishers of domain events are typically the methods of an entity.

-**Customizable Transcoding** — Between domain events and stored events, allows support to be added for serialization and deserialization of custom value object types, and also makes it possible to use different database schemas when developing a custom stored event repository.
+**Customizable Datastore** — Flexible mapping between domain events and sequenced items, and between sequenced items and your database.
+Allows support to be added for serialization and deserialization of custom value object types.

 **Application-Level Encryption** — Symmetric encryption of stored events, including snapshots and logged messages, using a customizable